violenti/server-pipeline/README.md

 ## Kubernetes

-You can do use of the manifest that find on kubernetes folder.
+You could do use of the manifest that find on kubernetes folder.

 ## Usage